jableable/regulators/README.md

 ![CO2 Emissions in NY](./Assets/TotalCO2EmissionsNY.png "CO2 Emissions in NY")

 ![Emissions Correlations](./Assets/EmissionsCorrelations.png "State Emissions")

+In addition, we explored data quality issues and applied winsorization corrections to CO2 emissions data (our primary dependent variable).
+The goal of this was to remove extreme values and de-noise our data.

 We also explored a naïve time-series forecast for the state of Delaware: